atlassian/data-center-helm-charts/docs/resource_management/RESOURCE_SCALING.md

 # Scaling The Products
-To run the product in high performance and stable in Kubernetes, the infrastructure should configure properly.
-This will happen by combination of defining the resource request for each pod the number of pods in the product cluster.
+To run the product stable and smooth in Kubernetes, the infrastructure should be configured properly.
+This will happen by combination of proper resource requests for each pod the number of pods in the product cluster.

-The default values in the provided helm chart is designed to handle small datasets.
+The default values in the provided helm charts are defined based on handling the small datasets.
-To keep the performance steady the product should scale up based on size of dataset.
+To keep the performance steady the product should scale up based on the size of dataset.
 Here is [Data Center infrastructure recommendations](https://confluence.atlassian.com/enterprise/data-center-infrastructure-recommendations-972333478.html) for enterprise size of products on AWS.
 This can give an idea for scaling the infrastructure in Kubernetes.

-Scaling product can be done by adding the number of pods that run the product within the cluster(horizontal scaling) and/or increasing the resources of each pod that run the product(vertical scaling).
+Scaling the product can be done by adding the number of pods that run the product within the cluster(horizontal scaling) and/or increasing the resources of each pod that run the product(vertical scaling).